MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Performance Implementation

 \subsubsection{Split Kernel Description}

 We start by taking the initial state and control samples and run them through the Dynamics kernel.
 This kernel uses all three axes of thread parallelization for different components.
 First, the $x$ dimension of the block and the grid are used to indicate which sample we are on as \lstinline{threadIdx.x + blockDim.x * blockIdx.x}.
-As every sample should go through the exact same computations, using the $x$ axis allows us to ensure that each \emph{warp} is aligned.
+As every sample will conduct the exact same computations, using the $x$ axis allows us to ensure that each \emph{warp} is aligned as long as the $x$ block size is chosen appropriately.
 Next, the $z$ axis is used to indicate which system is being run; for \ac{MPPI}, there is only one system but Tube-\ac{MPPI} and \ac{RMPPI} use two systems, nominal and real.
-Finally, the $y$ dimension is used to parallelize within the dynamics function.
-As dynamics are rarely doing the same derivative computation for every state, this additional parallelization within the dynamics, shown in \cref{code:gpu_efficient_state_deriv}, can lead to better performance rather than sequentially going through each calculation. \begin{code}
+As dynamics generally have different derivative computations for different states, we use the $y$ dimension, as shown in \cref{code:gpu_efficient_state_deriv}, to introduce additional parallelization within the dynamics, instead of sequential computation of each state derivative, which can lead to further performance improvements.
+When our thread block's $x$ dimension is a multiple of 32, the $y$ threads are separated into different warps and \cref{code:gpu_efficient_state_deriv} improves performance.
+However, when a \lstinline{switch}/\lstinline{if} statement causes threads in the same warp to follow different computations, this is known as \emph{warp divergence}, and the GPU runs the warp again to go through all code paths.
+Depending on the complexity of the branching, this can cause significant slowdowns. \begin{code}

-\end{code} In the Dynamics kernel, we then run a \lstinline{for} loop over time for each sample in which we get the current control sample, runs it through the Dynamic's \lstinline{step()} method, and save out the resulting output to global memory.
+\end{code} In the Dynamics kernel, we run a \lstinline{for} loop over time for each sample in which we get the current control sample, run it through the Dynamic's \lstinline{step()} method, and save out the resulting output to global memory.